3 simple steps to lose weight as fast as possible. Read now

 Is the raw food diet safe and sustainable?

-The raw food diet will not likely pose significant health concerns in the short term.
+The raw food diet will likely not pose significant health concerns in the short term.

 However, you may develop problems if you follow the diet long-term.